iurysza/module-graph/README.md

 Optional settings:

 - **showFullPath**: Whether to show the full path of the modules in the graph.
-Default is `false`.
-Use this if you have modules with the same name in different paths.
+Default is `false`. **Use this if you have **modules with the same name in different paths**.
 This will remove the subgraphs from the graph.
+- **focusedNodesPattern**: The Pattern (Regex) to match nodes in the graph (project names) that should be highlighted and focused.
+By default, no nodes are focused.
+  - If set, the nodes that match the pattern will be highlighted.
+The color can be customized via the `focusColor` property from `Theme.BASE`.
 - **theme**: The [mermaid theme](https://mermaid.js.org/config/theming.html) to be used for styling the graph.
 Default is `NEUTRAL`.
   - Further customization is possible by setting the `themeVariables` property on the `BASE` theme.
 Check the